Selected scripts and radio programmes by me

 2005 George Stubbs & the Wide Creation, (Chatto & Windus/Pimlico)

-2011 A Dark Anatomy (Cragg & Fidelis novel) (Pan-Macmillan, Minoaur Books)
+2011 A Dark Anatomy (the first Cragg & Fidelis novel) (Pan-Macmillan, Minotaur Books)

-I served a sort of apprenticeship as a crime writer in the 1990s with Lynda La Plante, writing novels out of episodes from her TV crime series Trial and Retribution.
-Lynda is an amazing story-teller and meticulous researcher and I learned a lorry-loads of useful stuff from her, for which I will be ever grateful.
+I served an apprenticeship in crime writing with Lynda La Plante in the 1990s, writing novels from episodes from her TV crime series Trial and Retribution.
+Lynda is an amazing story-teller and meticulous researcher and I learned a lot of useful stuff from her, for which I will be ever grateful.

-Another foray into the world of crime writing was under a nom de plume Christopher Bird.
-It was The World of Inspector Morse and I was lucky enough during this project to get to know the kindly, and fiendishly clever, Colin Dexter.
+I made another foray into this world under a nom de plume Christopher Bird when I was commissioned to write The World of Inspector Morse.
+I was lucky enough to get to know the kindly, and fiendishly clever, Colin Dexter.
 His books have probably influenced me more than I realize.

 I have written widely on the arts and general subjects for the national, daily and weekly press and the internet.
-I did a 5-year stint as weekly book reviewer at The Independent on Sunday and I have since contributed regularly on books and the visual arts to The Financial Times.
-I am also a contributor on Stubbs and Van Dyck to the online Literary Encyclopaedia and I have written about what I read as a child for the quarterly journal Slightly Foxed.
+I did a 5-year stint writing weekly books column at The Independent on Sunday and I have since contributed regularly on books and the visual arts to The Financial Times.
+I am also a contributor on Stubbs and Van Dyck to the online Literary Encyclopaedia and I have contributed essays to the quarterly journal Slightly Foxed.

-Tales of a City: “Blake is always inventive … fresh, colourful, bawdy and convincing” (Paul Ferris, Observer); “this entertainingly eccentric series”(Jill Neville, S. Times); “the actual writing and studio direction, both Blake’s responsibility, were very good indeed” (David Wade, Times); “the most important element for its success is the language.
-People speak as if they mean it, in a form which is modern enough to avoid seeming archaic and yet historic enough not to suggest that language has not changed” (James Bromwich, T.E.S.)
+Tales of a City: “Blake is always inventive … fresh, colourful, bawdy and convincing” (Paul Ferris, The Observer); “this entertainingly eccentric series”(Jill Neville, The Sunday Times); “the actual writing and studio direction, both Blake’s responsibility, were very good indeed” (David Wade, The Times); “the most important element for its success is the language.
+People speak as if they mean it, in a form which is modern enough to avoid seeming archaic and yet historic enough not to suggest that language has not changed” (James Bromwich, Times Educational Supplement.)